 In contrast, to the previous statement, the brown sugar produced from coconut water has a higher glycemic index than white sugar from coconut water.
 The glycemic index of brown sugar from coconut water falls in the range of 38 to 50, depending on the cultivar of the coconut (4).

-Brown sugar has been researched to be the better choice, when compared to refined white sugar, to reduce the risk of non-alcoholic fat accumulation in the liver of obese indivuals (5).
+Brown sugar has been researched to be the better choice when compared to refined white sugar to reduce the risk of non-alcoholic fat accumulation in the liver of obese individuals (5).

-In summary, brown sugar has a low to moderate glycemic index and can be used in moderation, as a substitute for refined white sugar.
+In summary, brown sugar has a low to moderate glycemic index and can be used in moderation to substitute refined white sugar.